AdamSW1/Annual-Events/README.md

 The AERB is aimed at people wanting to organize events such as parties for Halloween or Christmas or Birthdays or gatherings.

+For this we'll implement the following features
+    - giving item prices
+        Since we're focused on events with a large number of people the total price of a recipe depending on serving could be important to users
+    - item weights
+        Often for gatherings people will meet at one place, knowing the weight of what you might be bringing is important.
+If something is too big / heavy somebody might not be able to bring it with them
+    - Dietary restrictions and alternatives
+        For large events, inclusivity for people who cant eat certain foods due to allergies or religious reasons is important.
+Due to this, we'll include a section for giving alternative recipes or substitute ingredients
+    - (TBD) recommended recipes
+        We may include a section of viewed blogs that suggests other similar recipes based on type, serving size etc.

 ## Functionalities

 - Account creation / deletion